mkm29/registry/README.md

 # Zot Registry with Pull-Through Cache and Monitoring Stack (Rootless Docker)

 This repository provides a complete setup for a local Zot registry that acts as a pull-through cache for multiple container registries including Docker Hub, ghcr.io, gcr.io, quay.io, and registry.k8s.io.
-The project is organized into two main components:
+The project is organized into three main components:

-- **Zot Registry** (`zot/`): The OCI-compliant registry with pull-through caching
+- **Zot Registry** (`zot/`): The OCI-compliant registry with pull-through caching and authentication
 - **Monitoring Stack** (`monitoring/`): Full observability stack with Prometheus, Jaeger, Grafana, Loki, and Alloy
+- **Caddy Reverse Proxy** (`caddy/`): HTTPS reverse proxy with automatic TLS certificate management

 This setup is optimized for **rootless Docker** with native Alloy installation for better security and performance.
+The registry is accessible via HTTPS at `registry.smigula.io` with basic authentication.

 - [Zot Registry with Pull-Through Cache and Monitoring Stack (Rootless Docker)](#zot-registry-with-pull-through-cache-and-monitoring-stack-rootless-docker)
   - [Overview](#overview)